bruegmann/blue-blazor/BlueBlazor.Docs/README.md

 # BlueBlazor.Docs

+## Run the docs

+You need to execute `DocGen` once to generate the pages.
+After that, you can run the `BlueBlazor.Docs` project like any other Blazor project.

 ## Writing stories

 In the `BlueBlazor` Visual Studio solution you'll find the project `DocGen`.
 It's a console app to generate pages for this docs.
 Source files for the generator are inside the `BlueBlazor.Docs` project inside the **Stories** folder.
 The structure is like this: